circlefin/malachite/qa/README.md

 using the `deploy_cc` custom command.
 The QA nodes can then pull the image from the registry and run it.

 The developer can create the testnet configuration remotely on the `cc` server using the `setup_config` custom command.
-The configuration is stored in the `/data` folder on the server which is shared as over NFS with the QA nodes.
+The configuration is stored in the `/data` folder on the server which is shared over NFS with the QA nodes.

 The `cc` server also hosts a Prometheus server with Grafana for monitoring the nodes.
 The data can be downloaded using the `get_prometheus_data` custom command.
 Then it can be imported to a local Grafana/Prometheus viewer for further